 Just last June, three people were injured when an argument about counterflowing resulted in an exchange of bullets between a cop and a retired US Army officer.

 According to ABS-CBN News, Northern Police District member Rodel dela Cruz had a heated exchange with former US Army officer Narson Francisco and his passenger when the latter tried to avoid a hump without signaling to opposing traffic.
-What started as a incendiary exchange between the three escalated to a terrible shootout.
+What started as an incendiary exchange between the three escalated to a terrible shootout.

 5. During accidents: letting your emotions get the best of you